panesofglass/DataStarExamples/README.md

 ## Demo > Active Search
 ![Active Search Demo](mvc-datastar-examples.png)

-## What is DataStar?
+## What is Datastar?

-DataStar is a lightweight hypermedia framework that brings reactive functionality to server-rendered applications.
+Datastar is a lightweight hypermedia framework that brings reactive functionality to server-rendered applications.
 It combines the best of both worlds:

 - The simplicity and reliability of server-side rendering
 - The dynamic, reactive user experience in the style of a Single Page Application (SPA) but without the need for JavaScript